Qumulo/docs/supermicro.md

   - replace_dimm
   - dcms_license
   - technical_specifications
+fortygbps: {% include note.html content="You can use 40 Gbps connections with 40 Gbps transceivers." %}
 ---

 Welcome to Qumulo on Supermicro 1114S.
 This guide is intended for system administrators, professional service providers, and colleagues in your organization who are responsible for installing and configuring server hardware.